 - 3. ENABLE or DISABLE the modem as required. - 4.
-Scroll to MODEM STATUS, TYPE, FIRMWARE VERSION and SIGNAL LEVEL and press SELECT to view details of the modem. - 5.
+Scroll to MODEM STATUS, SIGNAL LEVEL, TYPE, and FIRMWARE VERSION then press SELECT to view details of the modem. - 5.
 Configure the following modern settings from the menu as follows and press ENTER after each selection:

-Menu Option Description COUNTRY CODE Select a country from the list.
+Menu Option Description

+COUNTRY CODE Select a country from the list.

 GSM PIN (GSM modem only) Enter a GSM PIN for the SIM card.

-ANSWER MODE Select to select the mode in which the modem answers incoming calls: NEVER ANSWERS or ALWAYS ANSWERS.
+Menu Option Description ANSWER MODE Select to select the mode in which the modem answers incoming calls: NEVER ANSWERS or ALWAYS ANSWERS.
 ANSWER ENG.
 ACC.
 Select ENABLE to only answer when engineer access is granted.
-Select ENABLE SMS to enable SMS for this modem.
-PSTN modem only SETUP SMS Select SMS SERVER to enter an appropriate phone number of the SMS service provider that is accessible in your location, if required.
+SETUP SMS Select ENABLE SMS to enable SMS for this modem.
+PSTN modem only Select SMS SERVER to enter an appropriate phone number of the SMS service provider that is accessible in your location, if required.
 This number automatically displays the default number for SMS for the country selected.
 To manually test SMS, select TEST SMS and enter the SMS NUMBER.
 To automatically test SMS at specific time intervals, select AUTOMATIC TEST, select a TEST INTERVAL and enter the SMS NUMBER.
 PREFIX PSTN modem only DIALLING Enter a prefix number to include before the SMS number, if required.
-PSTN modem only Enable this feature to monitor the voltage of the line connected to the modem.
-GSM Modem only LINE MONITORING Enable this feature to monitor the signal level from the GSM mast connected to the modem.
-Select a monitoring MODE (ALWAYS ON, FULLSET, DISABLED).
+LINE PSTN modem MONITORING Enable this feature to monitor the voltage of the line connected to the modem.
+GSM Modem Enable this feature to monitor the signal level from the GSM mast connected to the modem.
+MODE or TIMER MODE - Select a monitoring MODE (DISABLED, ALWAYS ON, FULLSET).
 The FULLSET option only enables this feature while the system is Fullset.
-Enter the number of seconds for the monitoring TIMER (0-9999 sec).
+TIMER - Enter the number of seconds for the monitoring TIMER (0-9999 sec).
 Note: EN 50131-9 Confirmation configuration In order for EN50131-9 Confirmation to operate correctly, line monitoring must be enabled.
-(See System Options on page 250.)
-GSM Modem only USSD Enter the Unstructured Supplementary Service Data (USSD) code for your service provider in order to enable SMS-free credit checking for Pay As You Go SIMs.
+(See System Options on page 255.)
+USSD GSM Modem only Enter the Unstructured Supplementary Service Data (USSD) code for your service provider in order to enable SMS-free credit checking for Pay As You Go SIMs.
 Note: This feature is not universally available.
 Please check with your service provider.
 CHECK SIM CREDIT Enable this feature to receive information on remaining credit balance for Pay As You Go SIMs (where available from your service provider).
+NETWORK MODE GSM (4G) only Select the signal type that you wish to the modem to use: 2G Only This option enables connection to 2G networks only. • 4G only This option enables connection to 4G networks only. • Search 4G First This option forces the modem to connect to 4G networks where available.
+If 4G is not available, the modem connects to 2G.